zakariaekhayi/portfolio/README1.md

 ## About Me

-I am a first-year computer engineering student with a growing interest in web and mobile development.
-Through my initial year of studies, I've been acquiring foundational technical skills and exploring various programming languages and frameworks.
-I am eager to continue learning and adapting to new challenges as I progress in my academic journey.
+I am a first-year computer engineering student with a burgeoning interest in web and mobile development.
+Throughout my inaugural year of studies, I've been honing foundational technical skills and delving into various programming languages and frameworks.
+As I progress in my academic journey, I am enthusiastic about continuing to learn and adapt to new challenges.
 ## Projects

 ### Project 1: WEB PROJECT - A WEB SITE FOR DISPLAY ENSAK EVENTS

-- **Description:** Developed  WITH A TEAM OF FOUR PERSON A WEB SITE THAT DISPLAY EVENT OF SCHOOL  .
+- **Description:**Our project, the "ENSA Event Management System," addresses the need for an efficient solution to manage the diverse range of events organized by the École Nationale des Sciences Appliquées (ENSA).
+These events, from academic forums to student club activities, are vital for enriching student life and fostering professional development.

+With this in mind, we aim to develop a comprehensive web application that streamlines event planning, promotion, and registration processes.
+Key features include a responsive user interface, event categorization, detailed event pages, user-friendly registration forms, participant feedback sections, administrative panels for event management, and integration of Google Maps for event location display.

+By providing organizers with robust tools for event management and participants with a seamless registration experience, our system seeks to enhance the overall efficiency and effectiveness of event organization at ENSA. .
 - **Technologies Used:** HTML, CSS, JavaScript, Bootstrap, PHP
 - **Link:** [https://ensakevent1977.000webhostapp.com/user/newindex1.php]